 Fair Value of Financial Instruments-The Company's financial instruments, including net accounts receivable, accounts payable, and accrued and other current liabilities are carried at historical cost.
-At March 31, 2022, the carrying amounts of these instruments approximated their fair values because of their short-term nature.
-The Company's credit facility is carried at amortized cost at December 31, 2021 and March 31, 2022 and the carrying amount approximates fair value as the stated interest rate approximates market rates currently available to the Company.
+At June 30, 2022, the carrying amounts of these instruments approximated their fair values because of their short-term nature.
+The Company's credit facility is carried at amortized cost at December 31, 2021 and June 30, 2022 and the carrying amount approximates fair value as the stated interest rate approximates market rates currently available to the Company.
 The Company considers the inputs utilized to determine the fair value of the borrowings to be Level 2 inputs.

-The fair value of the pre-funded warrant and stock purchase warrants in connection with the issuance of common stock offering on March 1, 2022 were measured using the Black-Scholes model.
+The fair value of the prefunded warrants and stock purchase warrants issued in connection with of the Company's common stock offering on March 1, 2022 were measured using the Black-Scholes model.
 Due to the complexity of the warrants issued, the Company uses an outside expert to assist in providing the mark to market fair valuation of the liabilities over the reporting periods in which the original agreement was in effect.
 Inputs used to determine estimated fair value of the warrant liabilities include the fair value of the underlying stock at the valuation date, the term of the warrants, and the expected volatility of the underlying stock.
 The significant unobservable input used in the fair value measurement of the warrant liabilities is the estimated term of the warrants.
-Upon the issuance of the pre-funded warrant and stock purchase warrants, the Company evaluated the terms of each warrant to determine the appropriate accounting and classification pursuant to FASB Accounting Standards Codification Topic 480, Distinguishing Liabilities from Equity ("ASC 480"), and FASB Accounting Standards Codification Topic 815, Derivatives and Hedging ("ASC 815").
-Based on the Company's evaluation and due to certain terms in the warrant agreements, it concluded the pre-funded warrant and the stock purchase warrants should be classified as liability with subsequent remeasurement as long as such warrants continue to be classified as liabilities.
+Upon the issuance of the prefunded warrants and stock purchase warrants, the Company evaluated the terms of each warrant to determine the appropriate accounting and classification pursuant to FASB ASC Topic 480, Distinguishing Liabilities from Equity ("ASC 480"), and FASB Accounting Standards Codification Topic 815, Derivatives and Hedging ("ASC 815").
+Based on the Company's evaluation and due to certain terms in the warrant agreements, it concluded the prefunded warrants and the stock purchase warrants should be classified as liability with subsequent remeasurement as long as such warrants continue to be classified as liabilities.